Quartermaster Shop

 Model 1872 RANK CHEVRONS (Wool)

 In 1872 new Rank Chevrons were adopted that were significantly different from the Civil War Period chevrons.
-The new chevron was a piece of branch of service colored wool facing cloth with black silk chain stitch outlining the pattern.
-This type of wool cloth chevron was used on Dress Coats, Fatigue Blouses and Greatcoats from 1872 until 1885.
-In 1888 Hospital Corps received a completely new chevron and Privates received a white armband with red Geneva Cross to be worn on the LEFT Arm only.
-Sold "By-The-Pair"
+The new chevron was a piece of branch of service colored wool facing cloth with silk chain stitch outlining the pattern.
+Depending on branch, this chain stitching was black or white.
+This style of chevron was used on Dress Coats, Fatigue Blouses and Greatcoats from 1872 until 1885.
+In 1885, the Army Uniform Board adopted a special chevron with gold lace to be used exclusively on Dress Coats- Click 1885 Gold Lace Chevrons.
+The older style chain stitch chevrons continued to be used on Fatigue Blouses and Greatcoats.
+Some branches (Engineers, Signal Service) DID NOT have staff sergeants and are Not Offered.
+Sold "By the Pair" only.
+Made in the USA!

-After 1885, the wool chevrons were to be used on Fatigue Blouses and Greatcoats.
-In 1898, the Army adopted Cotton chevrons for use on the new khaki cotton blouses.
-Wool stripes continued to be used on the wool Blouses and Greatcoats.
+In 1888 Hospital Corps received a completely new chevron and Privates received a single white armband with red Geneva Cross to be worn on the LEFT Arm only.
+In 1898, the Army adopted Cotton chevrons for use on the new khaki cotton blouses- click here to order correct cotton chevrons.
+Wool chevrons continued to be used on wool Blouses and Greatcoats.

 Known for Quality Historical Men's Military Uniforms and Civilian Clothing Reproductions- Since 1975

-© 2011 Quartermaster Shop, LTD
+© 1998-2023 Quartermaster Shop, LTD

 Phone: